theosZA/7Wonders/README.md

 ## 7WondersGameLogic

 A library for the underlying game logic of a _7 Wonders_ game independent of the actual implementation.
-(Note that there are still console-specific output methods in the library.)

 The `Game` class is the entry point into the library for wanting to run a game.
 The `PlayerAgent` interface has to be implemented for any players (human or AI) to have them play the game.